open-life-science/open-life-science.github.io/_posts/2023-06-28-OLS-at-CollabW23.md

 It was a rewarding experience to work alongside Gemma and bring our collective expertise to the table.
 In addition to that, during the Collaborative Ideas session, I had the opportunity of collaborating with Aman Goel (and others) to come up with the idea of creating a RSE Kaleidoscope.
 It was inspiring to see our vision taking shape as we shared perspectives.

+### Aman Goel
+This year’s Collaboration Workshop has been undoubtedly the highlight of my year so far.
+Having met so much of the community online via OLS and SSI, it was quite refreshing to finally meet Zoom-familiar folks in person!
+Right from the event registration until the last minute of the hack-day, I had the opportunity to closely interact and collaborate with fellow OLS community members.
+Moreover, I had the pleasure of introducing OLS to several SSI community members at the workshop, and their enthusiasm to learn more about the mentorship program was truly inspiring.
+As Gemma mentioned, I shared a workshop session with her, where I showcased my OLS project, titled ‘[The Undergraduate's Guide To Research Software Engineering](https://software.ac.uk/cw23/mini-workshops-and-demo-sessions#3.4b)’, which received a warm reception from the attendees.
+All in all, the workshop was both productive and rejuvenating, and I’m looking forward to similar events in the future.